-Yet – and this is the most consternating part of the story to follow – electricity is a critical issue for Picture, the textile industry, and the entire planet in the fight against climate change.
+Yet electricity (its production & its use) is a major issue, for Picture, for the textile industry, and for the whole world in the fight against climate change.

-2. “Low-carbon” methods are those that emit very little CO2 (lifecycle analysis): nuclear, hydro, wind, solar, biomass, geothermal, etc. Combined, these power-generation techniques produce approximately 35% of the world’s electricity.
+2. Low-carbon alternatives are those that emit very little CO2 (life cycle analysis): nuclear, hydroelectricity, wind, solar, biomass, geothermal, etc. Together, these alternatives represent about 35% of the electricity produced in the world.

-3. Electricity is used everywhere and in every society.
-Everything that surrounds us was made directly or indirectly with machines that need electricity to operate.
-Our electronics devices, after being made by machines, need electricity to function.
+3. Electricity is everywhere.
+Everything around us has been manufactured in some way with machines that need electricity to function.
+Even our electronic devices, after being made by machines, still need electricity to work.

-Now, let’s return to our story about the t-shirt and the wind turbine.
+Now, let’s turn to our story about the t-shirt and the wind turbine.

 What connection can we make between the two?

 It’s quite simple: without electricity, the t-shirt could not be made.
 Electricity-hungry machines (spinning, weaving, dyeing, etc.) are omnipresent in the manufacturing of clothing.